Compare Auto Insurance in Detroit

 How much is car insurance in Detroit, MI?
-Detroit has some of the highest insurance rates in the country thanks to a variety of factors including high crime, insurance fraud, and especially Michigan's notorious no-fault insurance law which provides unlimited medical benefits for car accident victims.
+Detroit has some of the highest insurance rates in the country.
+This is because of a variety of factors including high crime, and insurance fraud.
+But the main reas on is Michigan's notorious no-fault insurance law which provides unlimited medical benefits for car accident victims.

 |Total Cost Per Year||$6,137||$7,450|